-With partners in nearly every country in the world and more than more than 55,000 supporters worldwide, Equality Now advocates locally, nationally and internationally for women and girls everywhere to contribute fully and fearlessly in all walks of life.
-We have grown from a small group of dedicated activists to a global organization with staff in New York, London, Nairobi, Amman, Dakar and Washington, DC.
+With partners in nearly every country in the world, Equality Now advocates locally, nationally and internationally for women and girls everywhere to contribute fully and fearlessly in all walks of life.
+We have grown from a small group of dedicated activists to a global organization with staff in New York, London, Nairobi, Amman and Washington, DC.

 Gender equality is our global mission.